risd-web/webtype-spring2020/content/resources/links.md

 ---
 title: "Various types of sites"
 date: 2020-02-10
+weight: 1
 ---

 Below are links to webtype-type sites.
-The purpose here is to document a variety of web/type use rather than showcase exemplary samples of content or aesthetics.
+The purpose here is to document a variety of web/type use rather than to showcase exemplary samples of content or aesthetics.

 ## Reading collections
 - [The Avery Review](http://averyreview.com/)